 Section 689b differs somewhat.
 Under this procedure, the third person claims a security interest in the property levied upon and the demand is for payment of all sums due or to accrue to him under the security agreement, plus interest to date of tender.
 The judgment creditor must either deposit the amount demanded or post an undertaking and file a statement contesting the existence of the third person's interest.
-If he does neither within five days after receipt, the propest is placed in dispute, objections to the creditor's undertaking may be made and the determination of the validity of the security interest is made at a hearing in the same manner as under Section 689.
-Whichever course is taken, the secured party's interest is accelerated and paid off (if there is an interest); the property is sold free and clear of the third person's interest, and the creditor is subrogated to the third party's interest in the proceeds from the sale.
-See Section 689c.
+If he does neither within five days after receipt, the property is released from levy.
+'Shere the existence of the security interest is placed in dispute, objections to the creditor's undertaking may be made and the determination of the validity of the security interest is made at a hearing in the same manner as under Section 689.
+Unichever course is taken, the secured party's interest is accelerated and paid off (if there is an interest); the property is sold free and clear of the third person's interest, and the creditor is subrogated to the third party's interest in the proceeds from the sale.
+See Section 639c.
 The creditor can initiate this procedure by demading that a claim be made; if the secured party makes no claim within 30 days after being served with this demand, the property is sold free of the security interest.

-DRAFT STATUTE--POLICY QUESTIONS
+DRAFT STATUTL -- POLICY QUESTIONS

-At the March 1974 meeting, the Commission directed the staff to redraft these procedures so that the judgment creditor would have an option whether or not to pay off a secured party.
+At the march 1974 meeting, the Commission directed the staff to redraft these procedures so that the judg ent creditor would have an option whether or not to pay off a secured party.
 This procedure would not affect any right that the secured party has pursuant to his agreement with the debtor to accelerate payment of the obligation.
 However, in the absence of such acceleration or full payment by the judgment creditor, the secured party would not be paid off and the property levied upon (the collateral) would be sold subject to the security interest.
 The draft statute attached as Exhibit I implements this decision and also reorganizes and combines the substance of existing law.